MitchAstro/MOH-CACT-data-analytics/README.md

 mohKPI.py focuses on analysing data from the Telephony software Geneys Cloud and its use is demonstrated in the programs below.

 ## Main KPI report with GUI and user error handling.py
 This program produces summary statistics and plots KPIs of agents and teams.
-Since this is the main program, a simple GUI has been built with user error handling for BCP.
+Since this is the main data analytics program, a simple GUI has been built with user error handling for BCP.
 Two main KPIs are analysed:
 1) The number of handles per hour
-2) The percentage of logged in time spend on handles
+2) The percentage of logged in time spend on handles In practice this program is wrapped up into an exe file using Pyinstaller to allow non-python users to access this progam,

 ## Offsite KPI report.py
 This program produces a KPI report for offsite teams using their email tails to split them out from the Genesys data.
 Summary statistics, a status report as a csv file and a csv file ranking agents from worst to best on standardised score is produced.